-Image: EOS claims to be the operating system for crypto, effectively a competitor to the Ethereum platform.Feature .
+EOS claims to be the operating system for crypto, effectively a competitor to the Ethereum platform.Feature .
 Published · By tradingfanbois

 EOS was getting hyped up at the time of writing this article since there is supposed to be a major announcement from the devs on Sunday January 14th 2018.
 The actual news was a Bithumb person joining the team and an airdrop partnership which had impact on the price.
 In February 2018 Bitfinex announced they will be adding a new altcoin trading platform EOSfinex - addition to Bitfinex (fiat/tether) and Ethfinex (ETH tokens, decentralized).
 That was certainly bigger news but it didn’t move the price much.

 EOS spot trading

 Currently you can buy or trade EOS on Bitfinex.
 If you are American and Bitfinex is inaccessible to you, EOS also trades on Binance.
 Both Binance and Bitfinex have re-opened signups, in case you don’t have an account yet.
 However, as per terms written on EOS.io both US and Chinese residents are not permitted to buy EOS.

 EOS futures trading